Brothers (2024 film): Production

 On February 28, 2019, it was announced that Legendary Entertainment had purchased the project in a competitive bidding war, with Etan Cohen set to write the screenplay.
 Josh Brolin and Peter Dinklage were attached to star in the film as well as produce alongside Andrew Lazar.
-The film was said to be tonally in vein of Twins directed by Ivan Reitman, which centred on two unlikely twins played by Arnold Schwarzenegger and Danny DeVito.
+The film was said to be tonally in the vein of Twins (1988), which centered on two unlikely twins played by Arnold Schwarzenegger and Danny DeVito.
 Macon Blair was later attached to direct the film and co-write the script with Cohen on April 30, 2020.

-On June 3, 2021, Glenn Close joined the main cast, with Palm Springss Max Barbakow directing.
+In June 2021, Glenn Close joined the main cast, with Max Barbakow directing.
 Two months later, Brendan Fraser and Taylour Paige were added to the main cast.
 Principal photography took place in August 2021 in Atlanta.

 Release

-The film will be released by Sony Pictures Releasing.
+In October 2023, Amazon MGM Studios acquired distribution rights to the film.
+The film was released in select theaters in the United States on October 10, 2024, before debuting on Amazon Prime Video on October 17, 2024.